Topics Map > Event Resources > Enhancing Online Education

 Understanding

 Tips: Be more lenient and understanding with first excuses.
 Be consistent in how you handle problems.
 Include a paragraph in the syllabus that explains this position.
 Be sure to provide clear and detailed instructions for assignments; test your written instructions by having someone else (a colleague, friend, or student) review them.
-Don't use "midnight" as a deadline for an assignment since it will introduce confusion about which middle of the night; use 11:55 p.m. instead.
+Don't use "midnight" as a deadline for an assignment since it will introduce confusion about which is in the middle of the night; use 11:55 p.m. instead.

 Fair